mhoennig/hs.hsadmin.ng/doc/glossary.md

 A "double" is a general term for something which replaces a real implementation of a dependency of the unit under test.
 This can be a "dummy", a "fake", a "mock", a "spy" or a "stub".

+#### Test-Fixture

+Generally a test-fixture refers to all code within a test which is needed to setup the test environment and extract results, but which is not part of the test-cases.

+In other words: The code which is needed to bind test-cases to the actual unit under test, is called test-fixture.